grafana/xk6-disruptor/README.md

 ## Why xk6-disruptor?

-Compared to other tools in the space, this one is purposely designed and built to provide the best experience for developers trying to make their systems more reliable:
+xk6-disruptor is purposely designed and built to provide the best experience for developers trying to make their systems more reliable:

 - Everything as code.
   - No need to learn a new DSL.